potassco/clorm/docs/clorm/quickstart.rst

 unsatisfiable then it will never be called and you should always check for this case.

-The line ``solution = model.facts(DB, atoms=True)`` extracts only instances of the predicates that were defined in the data model.
+The line ``solution = model.facts(AppDB, atoms=True)`` extracts only instances
+of the predicates that were defined in the data model.
 In this case it ignores the ``working_driver/1`` instances.
-These facts are stored and returned in a ``DB`` object.
+These gathered facts are stored and returned in a ``AppDB`` object.

-The final part of our Python program involves querying the solution to print out the relevant parts.
-To do this we call the ``DB.select()`` member function that returns a suitable ``Select`` object.
+The final part of our Python program involves querying the solution to print out the relevant facts.
+To do this we call the ``AppDB.select()`` member function that returns a suitable ``Select`` object.

 .. code-block:: python

     query=solution.select(Assignment).where(Assignment.driver == ph1_)

-A CLORM query can be viewed as a simplified version of a traditional database query.
+A ClORM query can be viewed as a simplified version of a traditional database query.
 Here we want to find ``Assignment`` instances that match the ``driver`` field to a special placeholder object ``ph1_``.
-The value of ``ph1_`` will be provided when the query is actually executed; which allows the query to be re-run multiple times with different values.
+The value of ``ph1_`` will be provided when the query is actually executed.
+Seperating query definition from execution allows for a query to be re-used.

 In particular, we now iterate over the list of drivers and execute the query for each driver and print the result.